 This Luang Prabang travel blog is all you need to make up your mind.

-Beyond the frequented, my 2019 has taken me to two offbeat Southeast Asian destinations: the island of Borneo that I happened to visit during a media-trip to Sabah, in Malaysia, and the landlocked, the unfrequented Luang Prabang.
+Beyond the frequented, my 2019 has taken me to two offbeat Southeast Asian destinations: the island of Borneo which I happened to visit during a media trip to Sabah, in Malaysia, and the landlocked, unfrequented Luang Prabang.